mahmoud-moursy/mahmoud-moursy/README.md

 - I was born in Japan.
 That's nice :)
 - I made my profile picture on my own and I am VERY proud of it
 - I think you are a cool person B)
-- I want to contribute to open-source projects but like i dont know literallY any C but all of them are in C :(
+- I want to contribute to open-source projects, but I don't really know WHAT to contribute :(
 - Am nerd (That's not a bad thing though!)
 ## 📝 Favorite text editors
 ![VS Code logo](https://www.iconfinder.com/icons/1378056/download/png/32)